SeargeDP/SeargeSDXL/README.md

 - Updated workflow to make use of the added node types
 - Adjusted the default settings for some parameters in the workflow
 - Fixed some reported issues with the workflow and custom nodes
+- Prepared the workflow for an upcoming feature

 ## What's new in v3.0?
 - Completely overhauled **user interface**, now even easier to use than before